Hyan18/CV/README.md

 ## Harrison Yan

-I recently graduated from University College London with a First Class Honours in Mathematics and am now training to become a developer.
+I recently graduated from University College London with a First Class Honours in Mathematics and am now training to become a developer at [Makers Academy](https://makers.tech/), an intensive 12 week developer bootcamp, working on various projects and learning best practices.
-Technology excites me because it is continuously evolving so you have to be constantly learning to keep up with it.

 ## Skills